deckerego/hack-clock/README.md

 To start the clock as soon as your Raspberry Pi boots up:

 1. Copy the startup script `hack-clock` into the directory `/etc/init.d`
+2. Make sure the startup script is executable with `sudo chmod u+x /etc/init.d/hack-clock`
-2. Ensure the clock starts at boot using the command `sudo update-rc.d hack-clock defaults`
+3. Ensure the clock starts at boot using the command `sudo update-rc.d hack-clock defaults`
-3. Start the clock with `sudo service hack-clock start`
+4. Start the clock with `sudo service hack-clock start`

 The start-up script also sets GPIO5 (Broadcom GPIO 24) with the correct input values and resistor states, so this is a helpful way to make sure your button pins are set correctly.